subsoap/defos/README.md

 # DefOS
 Extra native OS functions for games written using the Defold game engine

-Currently uses FFI, but when Native Extensions are released for all platforms will likely switch to that.
+Currently uses FFI for Windows, but when Native Extensions are released for all platforms will likely switch to that.
 Only supports some functions on Windows right now.
 Contribute!

+On macos it works using Native Extensions.

 ## Installation
 You can use DefOS in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 	https://github.com/subsoap/defos/archive/master.zip

-Once added, you must require the main Lua module via
+Once added, ion Windows you must require the main Lua module via

 ```
-local defos = require("defos.defos")
+local defos = require("defos.defos") --windows only!!!
 ```
+"require" - used only on Windows, on macos it's a global module.
+Just use defos.

 Then you can use the module in the script including the module via